Bacillus clausii (Enterogermina® / Erceflora)

 Bacillus clausii is a spore-forming probiotic commercialized as Enterogermina® (Sanofi/Italy) and Erceflora® in some markets.
 The spore form is heat-stable and survives stomach acid intact — a distinguishing advantage over lactic acid bacteria probiotics.
 Clinical evidence supports use in acute diarrhea (children and adults), antibiotic-associated diarrhea prevention, and recurrent respiratory infections in children.
 The product has been marketed in Europe and emerging markets for decades, with broad regulatory acceptance.
 The honest framing: a robust spore-forming probiotic with reasonable evidence for specific acute and antibiotic-related GI conditions; less established for chronic gut conditions like IBS.
 Particularly useful in settings where refrigeration of probiotics is impractical due to its heat-stable spore form.

-Studied Dose Standard dose: 2 billion spores (2×10⁹ CFU) 2-3 times daily as oral suspension.
-AAD prevention: typically 2 billion spores twice daily for the duration of antibiotic therapy plus 1 week after.
-Spore form: no refrigeration required.
+Studied Dose 2 billion spores (2×10⁹ CFU) 2-3 times daily; AAD prevention: 2 billion spores twice daily during antibiotic therapy plus 1 week after.

-Active Compound Bacillus clausii spores — strains O/C, N/R, SIN, T characterize Enterogermina® preparation.
-Polyantibiotic-resistant spore-forming bacterium
+Active Compound Bacillus clausii spores — strains O/C, N/R, SIN, T (Enterogermina® preparation).
+Polyantibiotic-resistant spore-forming bacterium.

 Benefits